Altinn/altinn-studio-docs/content/community/contributing/handbook/back-end/nuget-package/_index.md

 ### Development lifecycle
 1. Implement all changes necessary in the NuGet package project.
 2. Submit a pull request on these changes and merge changes into main.
-3. Create & publish a new preview release in the GitHub repository.
+3. Create and publish a new preview release in the GitHub repository.
 The tag should match the name and version of the nuget package.

     e.g: Altinn.Common.AccessTokenClient-1.2.0-preview
 4. Once feature is tested ok, create a new release with an updated final tag